hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_04_IAM_Identity_and_Access_Management.md

 We can create custom policies from IAM > Account settings > Edit password policy.
 We can enable expiration, password change, password reuse, minimum password length etc.

 We can add our MFA device to our root user from IAM > Users > Security credentials > Assigned MFA device > Manage.

+### AWS Access Keys, CLI and SDK

+How can users access AWS?

+- AWS Management Console (protected by password + MFA)
+- AWS Command Line Interface (CLI): protected by access keys.
+- AWS Software Developer Kit (SDK): protected by access keys.

+Access keys are generated through the AWS console.
+Access keys are secret like password.

+What's the AWS CLI?

+- A tool that enables you to interact with AWS services using commands in your command-line shell.
+- Direct access to the public APIs of AWS services.
+- You can create scripts to manage your resources.
+- It is open sourced [https://github.com/aws/aws-cli](https://github.com/aws/aws-cli)
+- Alternative to using AWS Management Console.

+What's the AWS SDK?

+- AWS Software Development Kit (SDK)
+- Language specific APIs
+- Enables you to access and manage AWS services programmatically.
+- Embedded within your application.
+- Supports
+  - SDKs (JavaScript, Python, PHP, Ruby, .NET, Go, C++, etc.)
+  - Mobile SDKs (iOS, Android)
+  - IoT SDKs (Arduino, JavaScript, Python, etc.)
+  - Example: AWS CLI is using the AWS SDK for Python